calipho-sib/nextprot-docs/help/learn-developer-api.md

 * [sparql - Genes per chromosome](http://bl.ocks.org/ddtxra/4a5189dba66cd84aefd1)

 #Develop and contribute
 Can't wait to code now :) ?
-But wait, there is more!
+But there is more!

 If you make a viewer you can directly try it on our platform putting it on [gist](https://gist.github.com/) using the following url: